sagecodes/learn-to-code-html-css/readme.md

     - Or use an onlone editor like [codepen](https://codepen.io/)
 - I also recommend using [chrome](https://www.google.com/chrome/) as a web browser.

-### FAQ:

-- WIFI: `Galvanize Guest Seattle` | Password is posted on the wall
-- Bathrooms: Behind you down the hall to the left
-- Kitchen outside back classroom door with Coffee & Tea!
-- Snacks + water in back of room

 <!--###### Download the files for this class:
 2. Click on the button on the right-hand side that says "Download ZIP"